Create sweet and simple mason jar flower arrangements with live plants to coordinate with the season and then plant in the garden when done!

 For the pansy/viola arrangement, I used a glass holder from the 50s that I’ve had for years.
 I’m not sure what else to call this – I think it originally held drinking glasses?
 Half-pint mason jars fit perfectly in it, however, so I’ve always used it to hold craft items, pens or cut flowers at various times through the years.

 - Find a 6-pack of blooming plants – this size fits perfectly in half-pint jars (this pack of pansies was only $1.99, but they are usually $3-4 I think).

 - Remove each plant from the pack and push into a jar – it’s okay to gently squish the roots if you need to.

 - Water well.

-Here are some cute mason jar holders I found for you on Amazon if you don’t have one, any of which would make great arrangements with live plants (oh, and cut flowers, too – or even utensils and drinks as pictured – they’re pretty versatile!):
+If you don’t have a holder that would work similarly, any these shown above would make great arrangements with live plants (oh, and cut flowers, too – or even utensils and drinks as pictured – they’re pretty versatile!):

 - Three Mason Jar Flatware Caddy

 - Six Clear Glass Chalkboard Mason Jars (set pictured no longer available-linked to similar)

 - Mason Jars in Basket Holder (set pictured no longer available – link is to a basket to add your own jars to)

 - Three Mason Jars with Tray and Chalkboard Signs